fsr/calendargen/README.md

 3. Run it
     - `calendargen` on the command line

-In case the svg data won`t open correctly, open it with inkscape and export as svg again.
+In case the svg data won’t open correctly, open it with inkscape and export as svg again.
 This problem is probably caused by the template containing `inkscape:` namespace prefixes that other viewers don’t support.
 I deleted them because I assume they are not relevant if they are not supported by other viewers anyway.